svewap/nnrestapi/Documentation/Quickstart/Index.rst

          },
       }

-3. Create your first TYPO3 REST Api endpoint
+3. Create your first endpoint

    Create a file located at ``Classes/Api/Demo.php`` in your extension with this code.